Eating Out Alone While Widowed…

 learn to enjoy it in easy steps

 The loss of a spouse has a unique way of beating down our spirits and robbing us of our self-confidence.
 Suddenly, we are left to explore the world all by ourselves.
 One of the most ordinary of experiences becomes quite daunting.
+Eating out alone while widowed is another in the avalanche of skills you need to master.
 Here are some tips to turn that activity from one you dread into something you look forward to, or at least in which you can find some pleasure.

 - Bring a book, a newspaper, an Ipad or read your smartphone.
 It gives you something to do while waiting for service.
 It also makes you look like a confident business traveler.